 3. After acquisition of clearance from the Chief of Defence Forces, you can proceed to import the drone to Uganda

 4. At the point of entry in Uganda either by air or land, acquire clearance from Uganda Revenue Authority (Customs) for importation of the drone.
-S. After importation, permission has to be sought from Uganda Civil Aviation Authority to operate the drone in Uganda by writing to the Director Safety.
-Security and Economic Regulation on related guidelines.
+After importation, permission has to be sought from Uganda Civil Aviation Authority to operate the drone in Uganda by writing to the Director of Safety, Security and Economic Regulation on related guidelines.

 6. Please note that all documentation of previous clearances at the various stages with the following additional requirements should be attached before further clearance is granted: